 Julie Marner – Executive Director | Julie.M@BuFri.org

+As BFI’s Executive Director, Julie oversees programming, funding, and implementation of projects in Burundi.
+Her love for Burundi began with her first visit to the country in 2010, then a subsequent trip in 2011 to teach English Communication at Light University.
+Since that time, Julie’s trips to Burundi have expanded beyond efforts in education to larger projects in economic empowerment.
+Throughout her life, Julie has assisted many volunteer organizations focusing on the homeless, the imprisoned, and the mentally ill.
 Julie has a B.A. in Psychology from the University of Colorado and a M.A. in Practical Theology from the University of San Diego.
-Currently, she works as Director of Missions and Music at Holy Spirit Catholic Church in Oak Park, San Diego.
-As BFI’s part-time Executive Director, Julie oversees programming, funding and implementation of projects in Burundi.
-Her love for Burundi began with her first visit to the country in 2010, then a subsequent trip in 2011 to teach English Communication at Light University.
-Since that time, her trips to Burundi have expanded beyond efforts in education to both economic empowerment and healthcare.
-Throughout her life, Julie has assisted many volunteer organizations focusing on the homeless, the imprisoned and the mentally ill.

 Melissa Flores – Executive Administration Manager | Melissa.F@BuFri.org